Daniel-iyak/pulumi-cont-app/app/README.md

-# Web Application
+# Node.js Application

-A simple Express.js web application that displays a configurable message.
-This application is containerized and deployed to AWS ECS.
+A simple Node.js application that runs in a container and displays a configurable message.

-## Features

-- Express.js web server
-- Environment variable configuration
-- Docker containerization
-- Health check endpoint

 ## Prerequisites

-- Node.js (>= 14)
+- Node.js 18 or later
-- npm (>= 6)
+- npm
-- Docker

-## Local Development
+## Setup

 1. Install dependencies: